 D. Brandon Trice

-D. Brandon Trice is counsel at Kaplan Hecker & Fink LLP.
+Brandon Trice is counsel at Kaplan Hecker & Fink LLP.

-Brandon clerked for the Honorable Barrington D. Parker, Jr. of the U.S. Court of Appeals for the Second Circuit and the Honorable J. Paul Oetken of the U.S. District Court for the Southern District of New York.
-He received his law degree from Yale Law School, where he served as Editor of the Yale Law Journal and Submissions Editor for the Yale Journal on Regulation.
-While at Yale, Brandon was also a research assistant for Professors William Eskridge and Judith Resnik, and served as the social chair of the school's LGBT affinity group, Outlaws.
-Brandon holds a Bachelor of Arts in Philosophy from Wesleyan University.
+Brandon received his J.D. from Yale Law School, where he served as Editor of the Yale Law Journal and Submissions Editor for the Yale Journal on Regulation.
+While at Yale, he was also a research assistant for Professors William Eskridge and Judith Resnik, and served as the social chair of the school's LGBT affinity group, Outlaws.
+Brandon received his B.A. in Philosophy from Wesleyan University.